rstacruz/ability_list/README.md

 end
 ```

-Then hook it to user.
+Then hook it to user by defining an `ability` method.

 ``` ruby
 class User < OpenStruct